Angel-A15/text-eidtor-PWA/README.md

 were to lose connection to the internet one day.
 This application would make note taking accessible to me anytime and anywhere.

-The concept I have set out for the application follows:
+## Description

+To have my application function as intended, I have provided the following:

   * Javascript files will be bundled by using Webpack
   * Opening the text editor invokes IndexedDB to create a database storage